piramolk/data_science_test_task/README.md

 ### Corner cases

-In the case below we can see that the property/parcel contains three buildings.
+In the case below (bottom of the figure) we can see that the property/parcel contains three buildings.
 All three have to be assigned to the property/parcel.

 ![Screenshot 2021-05-01 at 1 14 31 PM](https://user-images.githubusercontent.com/19407764/116772010-fc931c00-aa7f-11eb-8e21-fae2b4298519.png)